katanemo/arch/README.md

 - `Docker` & `Python` installed on your system
 - `API Keys` for LLM providers (if using external LLMs)

-> [!IMPORTANT]
-> We use vllm to serve arch-fc model but vllm is not supported in mac currently.
-So we have hosted arch-fc in a cloud instance to simplify the e2e experience.
-We are working on to make this better by providing support for running arch-fc locally.
-More here [#258](https://github.com/katanemo/archgw/issues/258).

 ### Step 1: Install Arch